Syntax

 I also show you how to overcome the issue when the start date is larger than the end date.

-In today’s video we will deconstruct a measure that was created by a microsoft employee in the Power BI community:
+In today’s video we will deconstruct a measure that was created by a Microsoft employee in the Power BI community:

 Link to the Power BI community post: https://community.powerbi.com/t5/Desktop/Calculate-duration-based-on-dates-in-different-rows/td-p/58886